bautrey37/XMG-Fusion-15-Review/README.md

 Unofficial, community driven port: https://snapcraft.io/ao

 - Seems to work fine and has all the features the original app has.
 - Last updated: 21 May 2019.
-May not have some of the newer features from the offcial app.
+May not have some of the newer features from the official app.

 ## Gaming

 Steam is installed via Flatpak.
 Steam Proton is set to experimental.

+Gaming is more consistently better performing when the laptop is set to only use Nvidia GPU instead of the Hybrid one.
+There may be an issue where the laptop is not switching GPU properly.

 ### Civilization VI